ULHPC/tutorials/maths/R/README.md

 ## Parallel computing using HPC

-R is already available on `iris` clusters as a module.
-The current production version `3.6.0`.
+**R** is already available on `iris` clusters as a module.
+The current production version is `3.6.0`.
 The first step is the reservation of a resource.
 Connect to your favorite cluster frontend (here: `iris`).
 We assume you have already configured your `.ssh/config`.